 The WSJ published a series of reports based on those documents revealing how Facebook and Instagram knew of the problems with the platform but failed to fix any of the issues and, in some cases, made them worse.

-The investigation revealed that Meta execs knew—based on their own research—that Instagram was toxic to young adults and teens, especially women and girls, largely harming their sense of worth and mental health.
+The investigation revealed that based on their own research, Meta execs knew that Instagram was toxic to young adults and teens, especially women and girls, mainly harming their sense of worth and mental health.
 Also, the researchers found that features on Instagram that help foster the platform’s addictive nature are among the most harmful to young people.
 An example is Instagram’s Explore page, which offers posts based on users’ interests.
 Yet, the company never made this information available to lawmakers or the public.

 Aftermath of the Facebook Whistleblower Testimony

-Following her testimony before the U.S. Senate and the WSJ’s coverage, Haugen filed complaints with the Securities and Exchange Commission.
+Haugen filed complaints with the Securities and Exchange Commission after her testimony before the U.S. Senate and the WSJ’s coverage.
 She claimed Facebook misled investors and advertisers by hiding or lying about what it knew about how its platforms were being used.

 A bipartisan group of state attorneys general also announced an investigation into Meta for promoting Instagram despite knowing the detrimental effects the platform was having on users.

-U.S. Surgeon General Vivek Murthy, MD, also issued recommendations that social media and other technology companies help minimize the harmful effects of using their products.
+U.S. Surgeon General Vivek Murthy, MD, also recommended that social media and other technology companies help minimize the harmful effects of using their products.
 He urged the companies to prioritize young users’ well-being and share their data about the impact of social media with independent researchers.